Raziz1/Solar_PCB/README.md

 * Changing the clock pre-scalar had no effect on the power consumption so I left it as 1.
 * Disabled all peripheral modules (SERIAL, ADC, SPI, USART, TIMER 0, TIMER 1, TIMER 2, I2C)
 * Disabled brown-out feature.
 Brownout detection is a hardware feature that shuts down the processor if the system voltage is below a threshold
-* Narcoleptic.Delay(x_milliseconds) is called to force the CPU in a low power state for x_milliseconds.
+* Narcoleptic.Delay(x_milliseconds) is called to force the CPU in a low-power state for x_milliseconds.

 The resulting current consumptions was:
 * 8V - 18.27mA